Find partners

 About the show

-The automotive industry is experiencing change at a tremendous rate.
-The software-defined vehicle is leading the future of mobility - the car is rapidly becoming an electronic device on wheels.
-Empowering Tomorrow's Automotive Software will look at how electrification, automation and connectivity are impacting the industry, from changing the development process and software architecture to how data is generated and processed.
-The podcast is brought to you by the experts at ETAS, leaders in automotive software.
+The automotive industry is undergoing its most radical transformation in a century.
+As the software-defined vehicle (SDV) leads the future of mobility, modern cars are rapidly evolving into sophisticated digital platforms on wheels.
+Empowering Tomorrow’s Automotive Software explores how electrification, automation, vehicle architecture, and connectivity are reshaping automotive engineering.
+Hosted by ETAS experts, each episode dives into the critical solutions driving modern vehicle development, including AUTOSAR, embedded cybersecurity, ECU development, virtual validation, Software-in-the-Loop (SIL), measurement and calibration, cloud-connected systems, and more.
+Brought to you by the experts at ETAS , leaders in high-performance automotive software solutions and embedded device security.
 To learn more, visit etas.com Produced by ETAS Inc.; Madelyn Downs, madelyn.downs@bosch.com Imprint and contact information: ETAS Inc. 15800 N. Haggerty Road Plymouth, Michigan 48170 USA contact.us@etas.com Privacy Policy

 Listen to episodes